-Establishment of Paternity and Parental Rights, Child Custody Child Support Timesharing Relocation
+Establishment of Paternity and Parental Rights, Child Custody, Child Support, Timesharing, Relocation

-Paternity And Parental Rights
+Paternity and Parental Rights

 Children have a right to their parents as parents have a right to their children.
 Parental rights should not be taken for granted.
-If you want to establish your rights and responsibility as a parent it is essential asserts those rights.
-Once you are deemed the legal parent over a child, you should have a right to confer over the welfare of the child, and enjoy time with your child.
-Unmarried parents often find themselves in conflict because they have not learned what the law requires of them to co-parent over their child.
+If you want to establish your rights and responsibility as a parent it is essential to assert those rights.
+Once you are deemed the legal parent over a child, you have a right to confer over the welfare of the child, and enjoy time with your child.
+Unmarried parents often find themselves in conflict because they have not learned what the law requires of them to co-parent their child.

-Timesharing (Formerly Child Custody And Visitation) And Other Child Related Issues
+Timesharing (Formerly Child Custody and Visitation) and Other Child-Related Issues

-Child Support And Financial Responsibilities
+Child Support and Financial Responsibilities

 To learn more about your legal options or to get started on your case, contact us today to schedule your consultation with a lawyer at our firm